What is a Stroke and what is a Transient Ischemic Attack (TIA)?

-The commonest cause of stroke or TIA is a blockage in the internal carotid artery.
+One of the most common causes of stroke or TIA is a blockage in the internal carotid artery.
 There are two carotid arteries, one on each side of the neck.
 These are the main arteries to the brain.
 Atherosclerotic plaque commonly develops in these arteries at the bifurcation or point where they divide into the artery to the brain (the internal carotid artery) and the artery to the face (the external carotid artery).
-Plaque can decrease blood flow to the brain and hence a TIA or stroke by narrowing the artery or by breaking loose and blocking an artery in the brain itself.
+Plaque can decrease blood flow to the brain and hence cause a TIA or stroke by narrowing the artery or by breaking loose and blocking an artery in the brain itself.

 How will I know that I have carotid plaque?